 Sitka Community Hospital LTC

-Sitka Community Hospital Ltc is training individuals who wanted to work as a CNA in their institution.
-Their free CNA class in Alaska is similar to other classes as it covers theory based lectures and hands-on clinical experience.
-Students will be supervised by a Licensed Nurse or a CNA to know the basic nursing care and skills related to this kind of work.
-One just has to make sure that he/she passes the certification exam right after the training program to gain employment from the community hospital.
-The free CNA training program of Sitka Community Hospital LTC is made available to answer shortage of nursing assistants in their facility.
-Interested individuals can submit their application to the human resource department of the institution and wait for their response.
-Availing the free CNA training program of Sitka Community Hospital LTC is like securing a job in the facility.
-Accepted applicants are trained to become one of their nursing assistants who can provide the best nursing services to patients.
+Sitka Community Hospital Ltc trains individuals to work as a CNA in their institution.
+Their free CNA class in Alaska is similar to others, as it covers theory-based lectures and hands-on clinical experience.
+Students will be supervised by a Licensed Nurse or a CNA to learn basic nursing care and skills related to this work.
+One just has to make sure that he/she passes the certification exam right after the training program to gain employment at the community hospital.
+The free CNA training program of Sitka Community Hospital LTC is made available to answer the shortage of nursing assistants in their facility.
+Interested individuals can submit their applications to the human resource department of the institution and wait for aresponse.
+Availing oneself the free CNA training program of Sitka Community Hospital LTC is akin to securing a job in the facility.
+Accepted applicants are trained to become nursing assistants who can provide the best patient services to.

 Central Peninsula Hospital/Heritage Place

-There is also a free CNA class offered by the Central Peninsula Hospital.
-It is often limited to some students per training, so interested individuals have to inquire or enrol beforehand.
-The classes cover both classroom lectures and skills training to gain proper knowledge about the nursing concepts imposed by the institution.
-It is also supervised by a Registered Nurse or a CNA so students can learn and practice the skills correctly.
-The free CNA classes of Central Peninsula Hospital/Heritage Place is an excellent opportunity to work in the facility after getting certified.
-The program can be completed in a few weeks and students are often provided with everything they need like uniforms, medical supplies, books and living expenses.
+There is a free CNA class offered by Central Peninsula Hospital.
+It is often limited to a few students per training, so interested individuals must inquire or enroll beforehand.
+The classes cover both classroom lectures and skills training to help students gain proper knowledge of the nursing concepts imposed by the institution.
+They are supervised by a Registered Nurse or CNA so students can learn and practice their skills correctly.
+The free CNA classes at Central Peninsula Hospital/Heritage Place are an excellent opportunity to work within the facility after getting certified.
+The program can be completed in a few weeks and students are often provided with everything they need such as uniforms, medical supplies, books and living expenses.

 Cordova Community Med LTC

-Cordova Community Med LTC is also offering a free CNA classes in Alaska for qualified individuals.
-This is often provided to unemployed or underemployed residents of Alaska, who wanted to seek a well compensating job and a stable career in the healthcare field.
-Graduates of the program are expected to take and pass the certification exam to get an employment contract from them.
-The free CNA classes in Cordova Community Med LTC can be taken all year round, depending on its availability.
-Interested applicants have to be at least a high school graduate or a GED equivalent holder.
-Criminal background check and physical examinations are also conducted to ensure that students in the program meet the qualifications of the state.
-The CNA training program can be completed in a short period, but it offers direct employment upon passing the state certification exam.
+Cordova Community Med LTC offers a free CNA classes in Alaska for qualified individuals.
+This is often provided to unemployed or underemployed residents of Alaska, who want to seek a good compensating job and a stable career in the healthcare field.
+Graduates of the program are expected to take and pass the certification exam to get an employment contract.
+The free CNA classes in Cordova Community Med LTC can be taken all year round, depending on availability.
+Interested applicants have to be at least high school graduates or a GED equivalent holders.
+A criminal background check and physical examination are conducted to ensure that students in the program meet the qualifications of the state.
+The CNA training program can be completed in a short period, and it offers direct employment upon passing the state certification exam.

 Mary Conrad Center

-The Mary Conrad Center is also seeking for dedicated and passionate individuals wanting to be a Certified Nursing Assistant in the state of Alaska.
-They are offering a free CNA class for those who qualify and will provide employment for those who pass the certification exam.
-The course will cover several nursing topics like anatomy, physiology and patient care, and right after the lectures, students will be exposed to the actual healthcare setting.
-The combined theoretical and hands-on clinical practice of Mary Conrad Center’s CNA training program enables students to receive a substantial amount of knowledge and skills for the profession.
-It allows graduates to be equipped in the nursing profession, particularly in dealing various kinds of patients with different healthcare needs.
-Individuals availing the free CNA training program have to be physically, mentally, and academically prepared to go through rigorous training.
+The Mary Conrad Center seeks dedicated and passionate individuals wanting to be a Certified Nursing Assistant in the state of Alaska.
+They offer a free CNA class for those who qualify and will provide employment for those who pass the certification exam.
+The course covers several nursing topics like anatomy, physiology and patient care; and after the lectures, students are exposed to an actual healthcare setting.
+The combined theoretical and hands-on clinical practice of Mary Conrad Center’s CNA training program enables students to receive substantial amount knowledge and skills for the profession.
+It allows graduates to be equipped for the nursing profession, particularly in dealing various kinds of patients with differing healthcare needs.
+Individuals availing themselves of the free CNA training program must be physically, mentally, and academically prepared to undertake rigorous training.

 Ketchikan General Hospital

-Ketchikan General Hospital offers free CNA classes to residents of Alaska who want to work as a nursing assistant in their facility.
+Ketchikan General Hospital offers free CNA classes to Alaska residents who want to work as a nursing assistant in their facility.
 High school graduates and degree holders from a non-nursing discipline are welcome to apply.
 Ketchikan General Hospital hires nursing assistants who can potentially serve their patients in accordance with the institution’s mission, vision, and philosophy.
-The minimum requirement is a high school diploma or GED equivalent, but the facility is also looking for an applicant who is physically healthy and free from any criminal acts.
-These individuals should be willing to be trained for a period of time because they will go through hours of lectures, skills training, and hands-on clinical exposures.
-Once the training is completed, graduates are assisted in their certification exam.
+The minimum requirement is a high school diploma or GED equivalent, but the facility is also looking for an applicant who is physically healthy and free from any criminal act.
+These individuals should be willing to train for a period of time because they will go through hours of lectures, skills training, and hands-on clinical exposures.
+Once the training has been completed, graduates are assisted with their certification exam.
 Successful examinees will be offered employment at Ketchikan General Hospital.

 Petersburg Medical Center

-Petersburg Medical Center has a free CNA training provided to their potential employees.
-Individuals who wish to work in the facility as a nursing assistant can submit an application regardless if they do not have any training in the profession.
-Petersburg Medical Center provides a free training program for an aspiring nursing assistant, and it also comes with a direct employment after becoming certified.
-The program is consist of lectures, laboratory training, and hands-on clinical experience within the facility.
-Applicants of the free CNA class is screened according to their credentials and commitment to the program.
-Once they pass the application process, they have to agree in working at the facility for a certain period.
+Petersburg Medical Center has a free CNA training provided for their potential employees.
+Individuals who wish to work in the facility as nursing assistants can submit an application regardless whether they have any training in the profession.
+Petersburg Medical Center provides a free training program for aspiring nursing assistants, and it omes with direct employment after certification.
+The program consists of lectures, laboratory training, and hands-on clinical experience with the facility.
+Applicants of the free CNA classares screened according to their credentials and commitment to the program.
+Once they pass the application process, they must agree to work at the facility for a certain period.
 The free CNA training is not offered all year round.
-Individuals who want to take this opportunity can ask the human resource department of Petersburg Medical Center for the free CNA training program.
+Individuals who want to take this opportunity can ask the human resources department of Petersburg Medical Center about the free CNA training program.